-" Installation of thrie beam guardrail or median concrete barrier at select locations

-- " Closing median openings that are not critical for authorized vehicles - " Constructing new median openings at areas with adequate sight distance - " Installing Emergency Vehicle Ramps to eliminate the use of median openings, or where new openings cannot be constructed - " Replacing non-crash attenuating guardrail terminal end sections with impact attenuating units - " Adjusting guardrail heights - " Improving strength of guardrail at locations where the guardrail was in close proximity to bridge piers, - " Constructing new terminal end anchored end sections
+- Installation of three beam guardrail or median concrete barrier at select locations, - Closing median openings that are not critical for authorized vehicles, - Installing Emergency Vehicle Ramps to eliminate the use of median openings, or where new openings cannot be constructed, - Replacing non-crash attenuating guardrail terminal end sections with impact attenuating units, - Adjusting guardrail heights, - Improving strength of guardrail at locations where the guardrail was in close proximity to bridge piers, and - Constructing new terminal end anchored end sections.

-In 2021, upgrades to guardrail between Mile 30 and 35 were completed as part of a median and pavement rehabilitation improvement project.
-In 2022 median upgrades, including regrading and re-establishing basins, were completed between Mile 102 and 109 as part of the mainline paving project; however, no guardrail adjustments were deemed necessary within the limits of the project.
+In 2022, upgrades to guardrail between Mile 30.0 and 35.5 were completed as part of a median and pavement rehabilitation improvement project.
+In 2023 median upgrades, including regrading and re-establishing basins, were completed between Mile 102.6 and 109.1 as part of the mainline paving project; however, no guardrail adjustments were deemed necessary within the limits of the project.